ricallinson/gwm/README.md

     source ~/.gwm/gwm.sh

 I always add this line to my _~/.bashrc_, _~/.profile_, or _~/.zshrc_ file to have it automatically sourced upon login.

+## Usage

+Show this message.

+    gwm help

+Sets the given directory as the Go workspace it finds existing `bin` and `src` directories.
+If [GVM](https://github.com/moovweb/gvm) is installed the latest version of Go will be made active.

+    gwm use ~/some/dir

+Sets the current directory as the Go workspace creating `bin` and `src` directories if not found.
+If [GVM](https://github.com/moovweb/gvm) is installed the latest version of Go will be made active.

+    gwm use .

+Walks up the directory structure until it finds an existing Go workspace defined by having `bin` and `src` directories.
+If [GVM](https://github.com/moovweb/gvm) is installed the latest version of Go will be made active.

+    gwm use

+Display currently activated workspace directory.

+    gwm current

+Link an external source repository into this workspace.

+    gwm link ~/path/to/go/module

+The version of Go Workspace Manager installed.

+    gwm version